COSC360/postWatch/docs/Proposal.md

 ### Project Description

-PostWatch is a website platform for users to showcase their watch collections and connect with other watch enthusiasts.
-The website will allow users to upload pictures and descriptions of their watches, as well as view and comment on other users' posts.
-The platform will provide a clean and intuitive interface for users to easily navigate and discover new watches.
+The aim of PostWatch is to provide an online platform for users to showcase their watch collections and connect with other watch enthusiasts.
+This blogging website will allow users to create an account so that they can upload pictures and descriptions of their watches.
+They will aslo be albe to interact with the community as this platform will allow them to view and comment on other users' posts.
+The website aims to provide a clean and intuitive interface for users to easily navigate and discover new posts about watches.
 The website will feature a user-friendly design and responsive layout for mobile and desktop.

 ---